starsareintherose/Thersites-Data/character/kmeans/README.md

 This has been implemented in `lm_tps.py` script.
 Compared to `nts2csv.py`, it has been modified to read the TPS file directly and perfrom Generalized Procrustes Analysis.

+## Bar plot

+The script `barchart.py` can be used to plot the bar chart for the occurence of each species in the clusters.

 ## Usage

 ```bash